Europe · Principality • Andorra la Vella • Grandvalira • Pyrenees

 Escudella

-Hearty meat and vegetable stew—the ultimate Pyrenean comfort food.
+Hearty meat and vegetable stew — the ultimate Pyrenean comfort food, served in two courses.

 Cabbage and Potato Cake

-Crispy potato and cabbage cake with pork belly—a Pyrenean classic.
+Crispy potato and cabbage cake with pork belly — a Pyrenean classic that fuels every skier.

-💡 Use local wildflower honey for authentic mountain flavor.
+💡 Use local wildflower honey from Ordino markets for the most authentic Pyrenean flavor.

 🍷 Wine, Spirits & Drinking Culture